LAND GOVERNANCE AND (IM)MOBILITY: Exploring the nexus between land acquisition, displacement and migration

 Key notes including:

-Prof. dr. Tania Li (University of Toronto; Canada Research Chair in the Political-Economy and Culture of Asia; Centre for Southeast Asian Studies)
+Prof. dr. Tania Li, St. George Campus; Canada Research Chair in the Political-Economy and Culture of Asia; Centre for Southeast Asian Studies;

 LANDac’s Annual International Conference 2018 will look at land investments through the lens of mobility.
 What are the implications of land based investments on the movements of people?
 And how have displacement and population movements contributed to new and contesting land claims?

 The 2018 conference takes this land-mobilities nexus as a starting point, focusing on the extent to which land acquisitions trigger the inflow or outflow of particular groups of people – and also yield other mobilities (capital, goods, ideas etc.) and land claims.
 Providing people with secure and equal access to land is fundamental in giving people the ‘right to remain’, but land acquisitions simultaneously contribute to evictions and displacements, and the resettlement of groups.
 Up to now, the discussion has focused on respecting land rights, informing the local inhabitants in advance, and, in the case of forced displacement, offering fair compensation.